dbajuliano/Learning-Java-Android-Studio-libGDX/README.md

 # ❤️ Motivation

-Since I have finished my first information technology university I was thinking to become a developer, however, I used to work too much and now I have got a free time to develop this dream.
+Since I have finished my first information technology university I am thinking to become a developer, however, I used to work too much and now I have got a free time to develop this dream.

-# 👞 Getting Started
+# ⚠️ Prerequisites

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These requirements will get you a copy of the project up and running on your local machine for development and testing purposes.
 See Installation for notes on how to deploy the project on a live system.

-# ⚠️ Prerequisites

-First of all, you should be able to download this entire project code available on GitHub.
+Make sure you are able to download this entire project code available on GitHub.

 To be able to run this game you need to have installed Android Studio (at least 2.3) with an AVD configured.

-A recent version of the Android SDK (at least API 23).
+A recent version of the Android SDK (at least API 19).

 The libGDX library (version 1.9.8 or compatible).

+Oracle Java Development Kit ("JDK")

 Optional: You can also run it on your own android mobile device using a USB cable and even exporting a .apk file.

 # 💾 Installation

-First, clone the project from Github:
+After get the environment installed and configured, clone the project from Github:
 ```
 git clone git@github.com:julianotech/jflappybird.git
 ```